microsoft/InsiderDevTour18-MR/README.md

    ![](Images/3.JPG)

 ### HoloLens Demo (DO THIS BEFORE THE SESSION)
 For the 4th demo (HoloLens) record a video with the HoloLens using the app **before** the session.
 Real-time streaming of the HoloLens can be tricky and delayed around 5 seconds.
-There is a backup HoloLens demo video on the Teams site for this session.
+There is a backup HoloLens demo video in this repo.
 Feel free to use that.
 If you want to record your own video, export the Unity project with the scene **Demo 4 End** set as the startup scene.
 Deploy to the HoloLens from Visual Studio and then capture the video and have it ready to play at the end of demo 4.

 ## Demo 1: Get Started
 ### Unity Overview